 - Create a Top-Notch Window Display

-During December, high streets are teaming with shoppers searching for the best Christmas gifts.
+During December, high streets are teeming with shoppers searching for the best Christmas gifts.
 This means a lot of them will be making a snap judgement about your shop.
 Having a winning Christmas window display is the best way to stand out from your competitors and drive customers into your store.
 Harness the power of FOMO and create a sense of emergency with evocative sales posters during the Boxing Day and January sales for maximum impact.